poconnor3/coal-decline/README.md

 These states do not have coal reserves or coal plants, so the EIA has no data on coal generation for them.
 Massachusetts has also ended it's coal-powered electricity generation as of 2018.

+3. Thank you Professor Wilcoxen for all your help with this project!